Introduction

 Technical Principles of Heavy Copper PCBs

 The core principle behind heavy copper PCBs is their capacity to handle elevated current loads and thermal energy.
 Copper, as a conductor, offers low electrical resistance, and increasing its thickness proportionally enhances current-carrying capability.
-According to widely recognized industry standards like IPC-2152, which governs current-carrying capacity, thicker copper traces require less width to manage the same current, optimizing board space.
+According to IPC-2152, thicker copper traces require less width to manage the same current, optimizing board space—for instance, a 4 oz/ft² trace can carry 15A over a narrower path than a 1 oz/ft² equivalent.

 Thermal dissipation is another key mechanism.
 Thicker copper acts as a heat spreader, distributing thermal energy across the board and away from critical components.
 This reduces localized heating, a common cause of component failure.
-The thermal conductivity of copper, combined with strategic layer stacking, ensures efficient heat transfer to external sinks or ambient environments, maintaining operational stability.
+The thermal conductivity of copper (around 385 W/m·K) combined with strategic layer stacking ensures efficient heat transfer to external sinks or ambient environments, maintaining operational stability in high-power setups.

 Benefits of Heavy Copper PCBs for Electrical Engineers